cloudtostreet/black-suggest/README.md

 # Installing

-Create and commit `.github/workflows/black-suggest.yml` in your repo:a
+Create and commit `.github/workflows/black-suggest.yml` in your repo

 ```yml
 name: Run Black on Pull Request